Innovation in Housing Design and Construction for First Nation Communities

 - One or more local partner organizations, which may include a company willing to participate and share project costs and benefits and that can potentially carry forward the research to application stage.
 The local partner may also be a hospital, public health agency, education, or not-for-profit institute that is willing to invest significant cash and in-kind support.
 Applicants should submit a Letter of Support(s) from the partner organization(s) with details of potential funding commitment;

 - Applicants must secure the participation of a First Nations community;

 - Potential to scale up the application rapidly and deploy it to other communities;

 - Training of Highly Qualified Professionals (HQP) recruited by the applicant: The quality and diversity of HQP will be a key selection criterion in the assessment process.
 The following strategies will be weighted at a higher value:

-- Recruiting qualified First Nations HQP including qualified women HQP-IC-IMPACTS is committed to increase gender equity and attract women HQP in engineering.
+- Recruiting qualified First Nations HQP, demonstrating principles of Equity, Diversity, and Inclusion in order to increase gender equity and attract women HQP in engineering.